 The rising concern over identity theft has changed how we approach bankruptcy and privacy, but they do remain a matter of public record.
 If you have concerns about making information available, you should discuss these concerns with your attorney.
 It’s important that you feel protected while pursuing relief from financial issues.

 The Louisiana bankruptcy lawyers at E. Orum Young Law Offices are seasoned attorneys who’ve helped many individuals and businesses pursue Chapter 7 and Chapter 13 bankruptcy.
 With over 20,000 cases handled, our firm has filed the most bankruptcies in Northeast Louisiana and is ready to guide you through yours.
+Attorney Jacob Rennick concentrates on consumer bankruptcy, and has been awarded the Gold Medal Congressional Award by the United States Legislature.
 Contact us today for a free case evaluation.
 Our Trial Guarantee ensures that we will take your case to trial per your request.